ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL_GS2-checkpoint.md

 CNN   |FedAVg|N-iid | xxxx%        |xxxhrs    | A       | 0.5  |5  |∞  | 0.01  | SGD   |
 CNN   |FedAVg|N-iid | xxxx%        |xxxhrs    | A       | 0.2  |5  |∞  | 0.01  | SGD   | 2B run on A
 CNN   |FedAVg|N-iid | 96.76%       |0.35hrs   | A       | 0.1  |5  |∞  | 0.04  | SGD   | fs done
+##### Remarks
+1. In the above table, 0.04 appears to be the best learning rates for most of the parameter combinations

 ##### 2NN/IID
 Model |Method|Data  | Val test acc |Time used | Machine | Frac | E | B | Lr/O  | Optim | Status